Inside Blue Mosque | Iznik Tilework, Soaring Domes, Intricate Calligraphy, & More

 Yes, you can click pictures inside the Blue Mosque, but please refrain from using commercial equipment like tripods or flash photography as they may disturb other worshippers.

 Yes, you can enter the Blue Mosque for free throughout the year.
-However, if you want to learn about its rich history and culture, it is best to book Blue Mosque guided tours, which also include a walk through the Old City surrounding the monument.
+However, if you want to learn about its rich history and culture, it is best to book Blue Mosque tours, which also include a walk through the Old City surrounding the monument.

 The Blue Mosque had been commissioned by Sultan Ahmed I, who sought to create an architectural marvel, that would rival the splendor of the nearby Hagia Sophia.
 The mosque was designed by the architect Sedefkar Mehmed Agha, who was a student of the renowned architect Mimar Sinan.